lexer/injektor/README.md

 ### Get started

-To demonstrate usage of this library lets do a `classic` coffee maker.
+To demonstrate the usage of this library let's do a `classic` coffee maker.
-For complete sample code that you can compile and run, see [CoffeeMakerIntegrationTest](/coffee-app/src/test/kotlin/com/github/lexer/injektor/coffee/CoffeeMakerIntegrationTest.kt).
+For the complete sample code that you can compile and run, see [CoffeeMakerIntegrationTest](/coffee-app/src/test/kotlin/com/github/lexer/injektor/coffee/CoffeeMakerIntegrationTest.kt).

 Let's start from defining coffee maker classes: